AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 * Notebooks with code and examples

-We hope readers of this post come away with a clear understanding of how easy it is to create a reasonably efficient zero-shot text-classification model that is a good baseline for many tasks.
+We hope readers of this post come away with a clear understanding of how easy it is to create a reasonably efficient zero-shot text-classification model that is a good baseline for many real world tasks.

+In practice, creating performant and scalable NLP models for real products usually requires iteration on both datasets and models, and any off-the-shelf solution will seldom hold up to the combination of domain knowledge, data annotation, and real-world ML experience.

 ---

-### A Stream of Events
+### The News is a Stream of Events

-We often think of the news as a time-series of discrete events.
+We intuitively think of the news as a time-series of discrete events.
 For example, we might visualize yesterday’s top news events like this:

 <img src="../diagrams/news-events.png" alt="drawing" width="275"/>

 <img src="../diagrams/manual-news-event-extraction.png" alt="drawing" width="275"/>

-However, the raw stream of news events is very noisy.
-Humans are good at contextualizing information and understanding what is useful, but we aren't good at processing lots of content, and we don't scale well.
-So we need automatic ways to filter the raw stream of events to only contain news that is relevant to us.
-One way of filtering is to use machine learning models for text classification, and to only subscribe to certain labels that are assigned by our models.
+However, a raw stream of news events, such as the RSS feed of a major news publisher, is very noisy.
+Humans are good at contextualizing information and understanding what is useful, but we aren't good at processing high volumes of content, and we don't scale well.

+We would like to build automatic ways to filter the raw stream of events to only contain news that is relevant to us.
+One way of filtering is to use machine learning models for text classification, and to only **subscribe** to certain labels that are assigned by our models.
+Note that this is related to following particular topics on sites such as Google News, with the important distinction that we do not want to miss any events of a certain type.
+In other words, we are not building a recommender system, we are building a ML-driven event monitoring system for _**filtering**_ news content.

 To build our news event monitoring system, we will need a way of classifying events according to their type.
-We can approach it as a text-classification task, with an interesting twist: we may not know the types of events upfront.
+We can approach it as a text-classification task, with an interesting twist: we may not know the types of events up-front.
 In other words, we want to design a pipeline that supports the addition of new labels on-the-fly.

-In addition, our news stream is _really_ big: we're looking for solutions that scale to millions of articles per day, while considering hundreds or thousands of labels.
+In addition, our news stream is _really_ big: we're looking for solutions that scale to millions of articles per day, while easily handling hundreds or thousands of distinct labels, each of which may have a very different expected volume per day.

+With these requirements in mind, we would like to explore good baselines for such a system.
-In this post, we're focusing on a specific text-classification task: zero-shot fine-grained event classification.
+In this post, we'll focus on a specific text-classification task: zero-shot fine-grained event classification.
 We're going to discuss our participation in the CASE 2021 Fine-Grained Event Classification shared task.
-Shared tasks are a great way to test ideas in a fair and open setting, and to get fast feedback about how different approaches stack up.
+Shared tasks are a great way to test and share ideas in a fair and open setting, and to get fast feedback about how different approaches stack up.

 ### The Zero-shot Event Classification Task

 #### The Setting
-Zero-shot classification setups are usually defined by the lack of examples labelled with classes of interest.
+Zero-shot classification settings are characterized by the lack of any labeled examples for the classes of interest.
-Instead, they usually represent each class through meta information, e.g. a short textual class description in the case of text classification.
+Instead, each class is usually represented through meta-information about the class itself, e.g. a short textual class description in the case of text classification.
-We are interested in this setup because it simplifies the event classification workflow a lot: if a user comes to us with a new event type, we want to be able to immediately start serving them news events of that class without needing to collect a new labelled dataset or go through a complicated re-training/tuning stage.
+We are interested in this setup because it simplifies the baseline event classification workflow a lot: if a user comes to us with a new event type, we want to be able to immediately start serving them news events of that class without needing to collect a new labelled dataset or go through a complicated re-training/tuning stage.